baradhiren/libgen_telegram_bot/.github/ISSUE_TEMPLATE/dropdownissue_inventorypage_ui.md

 **Additional context**

-Investigating the issue a bit, It seems that there are no javascript calls made while a selection is made on the dropdown menu.
+Investigating the issue a bit, It seems that there are no javascript calls made while selecting an option from the dropdown menu.